PerlAlien/alienfile.org/docs/blog/2015-04-22-alien-base-past-present-and-future.md

 use your module as a dependency since it may not install reliably.

 Alien defines a non-Perl or non-CPAN dependency so that it can be used by your CPAN distribution.
-Alien::Base provides a base class that you can use to easily construct these dependencies.
-When properly configured, an Alien::Base based distribution will use the system provided library, and if it can’t be found, attempt to download from the Internet and install it into a share directory so that it will not interfere with any system packages.
+M<Alien::Base> provides a base class that you can use to easily construct these dependencies.
+When properly configured, an M<Alien::Base> based distribution will use the system provided library, and if it can’t be found, attempt to download from the Internet and install it into a share directory so that it will not interfere with any system packages.

-As an example, FFI::Platypus depends on Alien::FFI which will use the system libffi if it is usually available, and if not it downloads and installs it for you.
+As an example, M<FFI::Platypus> depends on M<Alien::FFI> which will use the system libffi if it is usually available, and if not it downloads and installs it for you.